calogica/calogica.com/_posts/2018-06-02-confidence-intervals-tableau.md

 excerpt: "How to calculate approximations of confidence intervals for proportions & probabilities in Tableau"
 categories: [tableau]
 ---
+{: .notice--info}
+Updated: this post now includes instructions and an example Tableau workbook on creating barbell/dumbbell charts.

 In our last [post](https://calogica.github.io/sql/2018/05/09/confidence-intervals-sql.html), we discussed calculating approximate confidence intervals for proportions in SQL when we don't have access to statistical distributions, like the $$beta$$ distribution.
 If you haven't read that one yet, I recommend you head [over there](https://calogica.github.io/sql/2018/05/09/confidence-intervals-sql.html) now to get more context on what we're trying to do.

 As we saw, calculating this approximation in SQL is helpful, for example, when we need to use this confidence interval in downstream data pipelines or models.